-Our friendly specialist doctors at our walk-in clinics in London and Manchester can discuss symptoms, where to get HIV test, diagnosis and PrEP or PEP drug treatments.
+Our friendly specialist doctors at our walk-in clinics in London can discuss symptoms, where to get HIV test, diagnosis and PrEP or PEP drug treatments.
 If you have any concerns about your health or questions about HIV please contact us to book a confidential appointment.

 Here at samedaydoctor™ we have a lot of interest in HIV, specifically with pre-exposure prophylaxis (PrEP) drugs which have been proven to reduce the chances of becoming infected by HIV in individuals at risk by up to 86%.
 This has significantly reduced the number of new HIV diagnoses.